uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 {image file-path="img/chapters/apple-busy-cursor-animation.gif" alt="An Apple busy cursor" alignment="right"}

-However, progress indicators aren't always helpful; the spinning wheels above don't indicate if you are going to have to wait a few seconds or a few minutes (or even hours) for the task to complete, which can be frustrating.
+However, progress indicators aren't always helpful; the spinning wheels here don't indicate if you are going to have to wait a few seconds or a few minutes (or even hours) for the task to complete, which can be frustrating.

 Giving feedback in a "reasonable time" is really important, and the "reasonable time" is often shorter than what you might think.
-In the section above there was an experiment to find out at what point people perceive a delayed reaction; you probably found that it was around a tenth of a second.
+Earlier there was an experiment to find out at what point people perceive a delayed reaction; you probably found that it was around a tenth of a second.
 If a computer takes longer than that to respond then it can be confusing to use.
 There's more about this in the previous section.